tombetthauser/den5/resources/SIERRA_BUTTES.md

 - Water: Usually not reliable

 ## Fees / Reservations
-- Some sites reservable, some first-come (varies seasonally)
+- Some reservable, some first-come (varies seasonally)
 - Moderate demand

 Strategy: